Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Introduction

-In particular, it will be very important to study the Higgs couplings at LHC and future colliders, in order to test the Higgs identity.
-Being the remmant of SSB, the Higgs particle couples to a pair of masive gauge bosons, with an strength proportional to its mass.
+In particular, it will be very important to study the Higgs couplings at the LHC and future colliders, in order to test the Higgs identity.
+Being the remnant of SSB, the Higgs particle couples to a pair of massive gauge bosons, with an strength proportional to its mass.
 As the Higgs doublet induces the fermion masses too, its couplings with fermions is also proportional to the fermion mass; these are flavor-conserving (FC) couplings.
-However, so far LHC has tested only a few of these couplings, i.e. the ones with the heaviest SM fermions and $W,Z$.
-Then, some questions arise inmediately:
+However, so far the LHC has tested only a few of these couplings, i.e. the ones with the heaviest SM fermions and $W$ and $Z$ bosons.
+Then, some questions arise immediately:

-\begin{itemize} \item Do the masses of all fermion types (up-, down-quarks and leptons) arise from a single Higgs doublet? or, are there more Higgs multiplets participating in the game? \item Are the Higgs couplings to fermions diagonal in flavor space? \item Is there any hope to meassure the Higgs couplings with the lightest quarks and leptons? \end{itemize}
+\begin{itemize} \item Do the masses of all fermion types (up-, down-quarks and leptons) arise from a single Higgs doublet? or, are there more Higgs multiplets participating in the game? \cite{Botella:2016krk} \item Are the Higgs couplings to fermions diagonal in flavor space? or, is it possible to have flavor-violating Higgs couplings? \item Is there any hope to measure the Higgs couplings with the lightest quarks and leptons? \item Is there a connection between Higgs physics and the Dark Matter (DM) problem? \cite{DiazCruz:2007be} \item What are the implications of the Higgs properties for physics in the far ultraviolet? \cite{Veltman:1980mj} \end{itemize}